 Many Keweenaw communities, from South Range to Copper Harbor, have Independence Day celebrations with parades, childrens games, BBQs, entertainment and good old-fashioned family fun.
 Fireworks displays will be held in Lake Linden on the 3rd and in South Range & Copper Harbor on the 4th.

-The Strawberry Festival, held in the downtown Chassell area, is two days of family fun the first weekend in July that isn’t the 4th of July.
+The Strawberry Festival, held in the downtown Chassell area, is two days of family fun July 7 and 8th 2018.
 Events include an Arts & Crafts show, the Chassell Heritage Center Open House, a fish boil, live music and entertainment, a children’s parade, awards and auction, queen crowning and dance, a French Toast Breakfast, the parade, a chicken BBQ, the Friends of Fashion Vintage Fashion Show, children’s games and a quilt raffle.
 Strawberry shortcake, brats, hot dogs, ice cream and more will also be available.
 For more information visit https://www.coppercountrystrawberryfestival.com/

 Central Mine Reunion

 The annual reunion of the former Central Mine M.E.
-Church is held the last Sunday in July in the historic structure, 18 miles north of Calumet along US-41 in Keweenaw County and features two services, the first at 9 am followed by an 11 am service.
+Church is held Sunday July 29th, 2018 in the historic structure, 18 miles north of Calumet along US-41 in Keweenaw County and features two services, the first at 9 am followed by an 11 am service.
 For information contact Dave Thomas at 906-289-4579.

 Keweenaw Mineral Days

-The A.E.Seaman Mineral Museum on the campus on Michigan Tech University in Houghton invites you to the Keweenaw Mineral Days in early August.
+The A.E.Seaman Mineral Museum on the campus on Michigan Tech University in Houghton invites you to the Keweenaw Mineral Days starting Monday July 16-21st 2018.
 This is a week of mineral collecting and more including prepared surface collecting, underground collecting, datolite collecting, photography workshop, a mineral banquet and auctions, invited speakers and more.
 For more information contact the Museum at 906-487-2572 or visit the website.

 Civil War Encampment